 When a client contacts me to ask for a quote for editing their document I:

-My team and I are highly skilled in editing and proofreading a wide range of documents.
-However, there are some subject areas and types of publications outside our experience and I never take on a job unless I am confident I can do it well.
+My team and I are highly skilled in editing and proofreading.
+However, there are some subject areas or types of publications outside our experience and I never take on a job unless I am confident we can do it well.

-If I am not confident we will be able to edit a document to a high standard, I explain to the client that I cannot accept the job.
-With the client's permission, I then ask my network of qualified editors if they are experienced in editing that specific subject matter or type of document and if I find anyone suitable, I refer my client to them.
+If I am not confident I can do an excellent job, I explain to the client that I cannot accept the job and (with the client's permission) ask my network of qualified editors whether they have the skills required for that job.
+If I find anyone suitable, I refer my client to them.
 Helping people out in this way always gives good job satisfaction, even when you don't do the job yourself.